- Home

 Q. How and when do I pay for my field trip?

-We will do a head count on the day of your program at check-in, and will distribute wristbands or handstamps to participants.
+We will do a head count on the day of your program at check-in and will distribute passes with the correct number of participants for all scheduled activities.
 Your school or PTO will then be invoiced for the fee total and payment can be received after your visit date.
 If your school requires an advance invoice, please contact zooeducation@lafayette.in.gov prior to making your reservation.
-While we can accept payment at check-in on the day of your field trip, it is not required.
-Note we are also unable to provide change for cash payments, or provide immediate receipts for day-of payments.
-Due to the potential for weather-related cancellations, we strongly discourage pre-payment.
+We do not accept payment on the day of your visit for Schools on Safari reservations, due to the processing delays involved with getting accurate head counts and generating invoices.
+Please be patient - we have a very small education staff and have around 5,000 Schools on Safari participants over the course of 4-5 weeks!
+We do our best to keep things streamlined and prompt!

 Q. What happens if it rains?
 Will I still get charged?